 Will Hogan offers some key tips

 Have you been invited shooting for the first time this season?
 Worried about shooting manners for beginners?
-Wondering what to wear?
-Whether you have to bring your own gun?
-What to tip?

 Here are the guidelines you need to follow so that you conduct yourself perfectly.
+Because you’ll almost certainly want to be invited again.
+To start off, read our guidance on what to wear shooting.

 The right way to reply to a shooting invitation

 You’ll have been invited in person or by letter or e mail.
 However the invitation was made the shooting etiquette is to reply promptly.
 This is because your host will be putting a team together.
 If you are unable to accept, they will need to find a suitable replacement.
 It’s not very easy to put a team together and ensure that the personalities and abilities will work together, so a quick response to your host or hostess is key.
 You can reply by phone, e mail or letter but make sure you respond swiftly.
+(More on shooting etiquette here.)

 How much should you tip?